Palo (religion): Healing and hexing

-Palo's practitioners often claim that their rituals will immediately remedy a problem, and thus clients regularly approach a palero or palera when they want a rapid solution to an issue.
-The nature of the issue varies; it can involve dealing with state bureaucracy or emigration issues, problems with relationships, or because they fear that they are plagued by a harmful spirit.
-On occasion, a client may request that the Palo practitioner kill someone for them, using their nganga.
+Palo's practitioners often claim their rituals will immediately remedy a problem, and thus clients regularly approach a palero or palera when they want a rapid solution to an issue.
+The nature of the issue varies; it can involve dealing with state bureaucracy or emigration issues, relationship problems, or because they fear that they are plagued by a harmful spirit.
+On occasion, a client may request that the Palo initiate kill someone for them using their nganga.
 The fee paid to a Palo practitioner for their services is called a derecho.
-Ochoa noted that "common wisdom" in Cuba held that the fees charged by Palo practitioners were less than those charged by Santería practitioners.
+Ochoa noted that "common wisdom" in Cuba held that the fees charged by Palo initiates were less than those charged by Santería practitioners.
 Indeed, in many cases clients approach Palo practitioners for aid after having already sought help, unsuccessfully, from a Santería initiate.

 Practitioners engage in healing through the use of charms, formulas, and spells, often drawing on an advanced knowledge of Cuba's plants and herbs.
 The first steps that a palero or palera will take to assist someone may be a limpieza or despojo ("clearing") in which the harmful dead are brushed off from an afflicted person.
 The limpieza will involve a combination of herbs bundled together that are wiped over the body and then burned or buried.
 Practitioners believe that the effect of these herbs is to "cool" the person to counter the turbulent "heat" of the dead that are around them.
 The limpieza is also employed in Santería.